LLNL/blt/docs/tutorial/host_configs.rst

 Building and Testing on Pascal
 ------------------------------

-Here is how you can use the host-config file to configure a build of the ``calc_pi``  project with MPI and CUDA enabled on Pascal:
+Since compute nodes on the Pascal cluster have CPUs and GPUs, here is how you can use the host-config file to configure a build of the ``calc_pi``  project with MPI and CUDA enabled on Pascal:

 .. code-block:: bash